ahallcosmo/gwdet3/README.md

 # gwdet3

-### A fork of gwdet translated to Python 3 and with some added functionality.
-Written by Alex Hall.
-See original readme below.
+### A fork of ```gwdet``` translated to Python 3 and with some added functionality, written by Alex Hall.

 As well as updating the code to Python 3, I have added the ```quickeval``` method to the ```detectability``` class.
-This calls the ```_compute``` method.
-Upon instantiating the class, an interpolant for the SNR will be created and pickled, if it does not exist already.
-If the interpolant already exists, it will be read and the interpolated SNR will be fed to the interpolated Pw distribution rather than exactly computing the SNR.
-This avoids having to compute the exact SNR at every point in a dense 3D grid over (m1, m2, z), at the cost of numerical errors coming from noise in the interpolated SNR values giving bias in Pw due to its non-linearity.
+This is now the default behaviour of the ```__call__``` method for this class.
+When called, a 2D interpolant for the SNR over the redshifted component masses for a merger at a reference luminosity distance of 1 Mpc will be created and pickled, if it does not exist already.
+The SNR at the requested redshift is computed from this interpolant by dividing by the luminosity distance.
+This is then fed to the Pw distribution interpolant to compute the detection probability.
+This sidesteps the old ```eval``` method of generating an interpolant over a dense 3D grid in [m1, m2, z], at the cost of numerical errors coming from noise in the interpolated SNR values inducing a bias in Pw due to its non-linearity.
 The result is that residual differences in the detection probability compared with a brute-force caclulation are slightly larger than in the original ```gwdet```, reaching at most 0.008, although the median is actually smaller at close to 1e-5, see below:

 ![compare_psnr](https://raw.githubusercontent.com/ahallcosmo/gwdet3/master/.github/images/compare_Psnr.png)

+The old method is still available as ```eval``` in the  ```detectability``` class.

 Note that the detectability is a function of the redshifted masses and the luminosity distance.
-Ideally I would like to do away entirely with source-frame mass and redshift, but have kept these variables to respect the API of ```gwdet```.
+Ideally I would like to do away entirely with source-frame mass and redshift, but have retained these variables to respect the API of the original ```gwdet```.

-# gwdet
+# Original gwdet README by Davide Gerosa

 #### Detectability of gravitational-wave signals from compact binary coalescences